jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/interface-provisioning.rst

     network before you can unlock the node.

     .. note::
-        For the |prod-os| OpenStack application and an openstack-compute labeled worker node, you must also attach at least one 'data' class data networks before you can unlock the node.
+        For the |prod-os| application and an openstack-compute labeled worker node, you must also attach at least one 'data' class data networks before you can unlock the node.
 The data networks must be set up beforehand.
 For more information,